 Read more: What is the Best Laminate Flooring

-If you need any more information on how to prevent your laminate floor from lifting, then you'll find a plethora of advice and guides that covers each product at Factory Direct Flooring.
+If you need any more information on how to prevent your laminate floor from lifting, then you'll find a plethora of advice and guides that cover each product at Factory Direct Flooring.
 Alternatively, feel free to give us a call on 0330 100 00 15 and our team will help you.
-If you need help with laminate floor repair, or would like to know how to fix laminate floor that has started to lift, try speaking to your floor fitter.
+If you need help with laminate floor repair or would like to know how to fix a laminate floor that has started to lift, try speaking to your floor fitter.